Deposits, Payments and Refunds

 Minimum and Maximum Number of Participants

 Each group trek has a set minimum number of confirmed participants needed in order to be able to run the trip.
-This minimum number of people is based on meeting the amount of revenue we have to generate to get the trip off the ground and is normally somewhere between 5-6 people on the core week, and 3-4 people on the peripheral week.
+This minimum number of people is based on meeting the amount of revenue we have to generate to get the trip off the ground and is normally somewhere between 5-6 people.

 We set a maximum number of participants based on the trip details, location and what we believe would be an ideal group size to give everyone a special, personalized experience while also making it dynamic and social.
 Typically this number is between 10-16 people, with 12 being more or less a baseline standard.

 We list the minimum and maximum number of participants needed on each trip on the trek pages.
 Once the minimum number has been met, we will inform those who have signed up directly.
 Once the trip is sold out, we will mark it as sold and allow people to sign up for a waitlist should spaces become available.

 We do our absolute best to never have to cancel a trip that has met its minimum participant threshold.
 However, we do reserve the right to cancel a trip at any time for any reason-- act of god, safety, natural disaster, political upheaval, or any unforeseen issue that prevents us from safely operating a trip.